appswefit/microservice-performance-comparison/README.md

 Includes two sample applications for all the frameworks:

 - Hello World (just returns string "Hello World")
-- Universities (returns list of basic info about universities requested with country name, also includes authorization using JWT)
+- Universities (returns list of basic info about universities requested with country name)

 ## Running